 Job market in Rio de Janeiro

 Rio de Janeiro hosts major multinational companies in the oil, textile, shipbuilding, pharmaceuticals, media and communications fields.
 Highly qualified expats with skills in these industries are more likely to find employment.
-Teaching English is also a popular occupation for foreigners in Rio.
+Agriculture, fishing and construction are also significant contributors to the city's economy.

 Finding a job in Rio de Janeiro

 Expats moving to Brazil in search of work may find this a slow and frustrating endeavour.
 Competition for jobs in Rio de Janeiro is tight, and preference is mostly given to locals.
 Networking is an integral part of the job search in Brazil.
 It's often about whom a person knows rather than what they know.
 Expats seeking employment will do well to make the right connections.